 However, if you want to make a GIANT Donut for your Twin Peaks Night or Miami Vice Night or whatever kind of night your neighborhood may have, here’s how.

-You can buy one online, but it really is a shame to pass up any excuse to walk around Williams Sonoma for an hour or three.
+You can buy one online, but it really is a shame to pass up any excuse to walk around Williams Sonoma for an hour or two.
 I made the cake according to the directions on the box:

 3 cups of all-purpose flour